 If you aren’t familiar, the long-tail is the long-end of Google’s Pareto distribution, the sum total of unpopular phrases, each of them with less than 10 monthly searches, all of them together making up the vast majority of Google’s searches.

-As I mentioned above, you can target a core keyword phrase and end up with far more traffic than estimates would suggest.
+As We mentioned above, you can target a core keyword phrase and end up with far more traffic than estimates would suggest.
 The long-tail is the reason for that, and you need to be able to rank well for those phrases if your goal is actually search engine optimization, as opposed to vanity rankings.

 Long-tail keywords are also becoming increasingly important as the number of voice searches increase.